MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/web-view.md

 > **Note**&nbsp;&nbsp;There might be performance issues when hosting content on the UI thread on mobile devices, so be sure to test on all target devices when you change DefaultExecutionMode.

 A web view that hosts content off the UI thread is not compatible with parent controls that require gestures to propagate up from the web view control to the parent, such as [FlipView](/uwp/api/Windows.UI.Xaml.Controls.FlipView), [ScrollViewer](/uwp/api/Windows.UI.Xaml.Controls.ScrollViewer), and other related controls.
 These controls will not be able to receive gestures initiated in the off-thread web view.
 In addition, printing off-thread web content is not directly supported – you should print an element with [WebViewBrush](/uwp/api/Windows.UI.Xaml.Controls.WebViewBrush) fill instead.

-## Recommendations

--   Make sure that the website loaded is formatted correctly for the device and uses colors, typography, and navigation that are consistent with the rest of your app.
--   Input fields should be appropriately sized.
-Users may not realize that they can zoom in to enter text.
--   If a web view doesn't look like the rest of your app, consider alternative controls or ways to accomplish relevant tasks.
-If your web view matches the rest of your app, users will see it all as one seamless experience.

 ## Get the sample code